samhkwest/fxtradeapp/README.md

 ```
 **Remark**

-Since this is a app to display data only and there is a single button to refresh the page,
+Since this app is used to display data only and contains one single button only to refresh the page.
-react-redux and react-saga are not used for handling state management and side effects.
+For simplicity, react-redux and react-saga are not used for handling state management and side effects.

 ## How to test